Jinzang/App-Followme/README.md

 and the other pages will be updated to match it.

-So you should edit your first page and add any other files you need to create the look of your site, such as the style sheet.
+So you should edit your first page and add any other files you need to create the look of your site, such as the style sheets.

 You can also use followme on an existing site.
 Run the command

     followme --init

 in the top directory of your site.
 The init option will not overwrite any existing files in your site.
 Then look at the page template it has